Do I really need to take Malaria pills?

-While I’m not a doctor (and you should always consult your doctor for medical advice), I do hold a graduate degree in public health, and travel to malaria-infected countries often.
+While I'm not a doctor (and you should always consult your doctor for medical advice), I do hold a graduate degree in public health.
+I also travel to malaria-infected countries often.

-Before making a decision whether you need malaria pills, it’s important to understand the disease.
+Before deciding whether you need malaria pills, it's essential to understand the disease.

 What is Malaria?

 Malaria is a common mosquito-borne disease found in mostly tropical regions of the world that can be severe, and possibly fatal.